WibblyGhost/solar_logger/README.md

 # Solar-Logger

+## Info

 This project is a multi-step program which relies on a MQTT backend to read information from an Outback solar controller which sends statistics of current battery status, input voltages etc. This program subscribes to the MQTT broker to retrieve the information broadcast and deciphers the raw byte streams into a readable form.
 It then converts the data into points to allow insertion into a time series database (InfluxDB) where the data can be stored, modeled and queried.
 The database will link to a Grafana website which will graph, model and compare the data on a privately accessible site.

-___

 ### Logging

 All programs below are implemented with a file logger which can be configured through the config.ini file, this can be used for program info or debugging purposes.
-___

-### config.ini
+### Configurations

 All debugging and querying options can be changed through the config file.
 If file logging is set to false then the generated output will be set by default to the debug console.
 There is also additional options for querying modes *(more detail in **influx_query.py**)*.